La Celestina: Celestina

 Celestina is the most suggestive character in the work, to the point that she gives it its title.
 She is a colorful and vivid character, hedonistic, miserly, and yet full of life.
 She has such a deep understanding of the psychology of the other characters that she can convince even those who do not agree with her plans to accede to them.
 She uses people's greed, sexual appetite (which she helps create, then provides means to satisfy), and love to control them.
 She also represents a subversive element in the society, by spreading and facilitating sexual pleasure.
 She stands apart for her use of magic.
 Her character is inspired by the meddling characters of the comedies of Plautus and in works of the Middle Ages such as the Libro de Buen Amor (The Book of Good Love) by Juan Ruiz and Italian works like The Tale of Two Lovers by Enea Silvio Piccolomini and Elegía de madonna Fiammeta by Giovanni Boccaccio.
-She was once a prostitute, and now she dedicates her time to arranging discreet meetings between illicit lovers, and at the same time uses her house as a brothel for the prostitutes Elicia and Areusa.
+She was once a prostitute, and now she dedicates her time to arranging discreet meetings between illicit lovers, and at the same time uses her house as a brothel for the prostitutes Elicia and Areúsa.